-Assistant Dean of the Animal Law Program and Executive Director of CALS (Center for Animal Law Studies)
+Associate Dean of the Animal Law Program and Founder of the Center for Animal Law Studies

 Erskine B. Wood Hall

 - Conducting, supporting, and promoting rigorous, independent legal research that advances the field of animal law; and

 In addition to her duties with CALS, Professor Frasch is co-author of the premier American legal casebook in the field, Animal Law: Cases and Materials, now in its sixth edition (Carolina Academic Press, 2019) and used in most animal law courses being taught in the United States.
 She is also co-author, with Professor Kathy Hessler among others, of Animal Law in a Nutshell now in its second edition (Thomson West, 2014).

 Specialty Areas & Course Descriptions

 - Center for Animal Law Studies (CALS)